Asami Imai

 Asami Imai (今井 麻美, Imai Asami) is a Japanese voice actress and singer affiliated with Early Wing.
 She debuted as a voice actress in 1997 and as singer in 2009 by releasing her first single "Day by Day / Shining Blue Rain" under the 5pb.
 Records label.
-She is also well known for giving voices to Chihaya Kisaragi in THE IDOLM@STER (all related productions, except for IDOLM@STER: Xenoglossia), Kurisu Makise in Steins;Gate, Tsubaki Yayoi in BlazBlue, and Ayumi Shinozaki in Corpse Party.
+She is also well known for giving voices to Chihaya Kisaragi in The Idolmaster (all related productions, except for Idolmaster: Xenoglossia), Kurisu Makise in Steins;Gate, Tsubaki Yayoi in BlazBlue, and Ayumi Shinozaki in Corpse Party.
 She along with Eri Kitamura formed the music unit Artery Vein which is also under the 5pb. label.

 Biography

 Early life

 Born in Tokyo in 1977, Imai moved from Shibuya to Tokuyama City (currently Shūnan City) in Yamaguchi Prefecture, when she was eight years old.
 However, it is stated in her official profile that she was born in Yamaguchi Prefecture.
 She has stated that she graduated from Tokuyama High School, was vagabond for around a year, before entering Meiji University's School of Arts and Letters, majoring in Drama and Theatre Arts.

 In late April 2020, she uploaded her Youtube channel.